New border crossings open in divided Cyprus, first in 8 years

 The development is also seen as a vital step to reviving peace negotiations, which collapsed in acrimony in July last year.

-"It's another asset to the peace talks," said Chris Charalambous, who was just 18 when war broke out in 1974.
+"It's another asset to the peace talks," said Chris Charalambous, who was just 18 when war broke out more than 44 years ago.

 Cyprus has been divided along ethnic lines since 1974 when Turkish troops invaded and occupied its northern third in response to a coup sponsored by the military junta then in power in Athens seeking to unite the island with Greece.